Akshay5623/Final-Project/README.md

 When I produce code on my local machine and push that code to GitHub, the code will be automatically pulled to Jenkins via a webhook and Jenkins will automatically run the pipeline as set out in the Jenkinsfile.

 My pipeline consists of 5 stages: Setup, Build, Test, Push and Deploy.
-Below is a diagram to show how CI/CD pipeline works
+Below is a diagram to show how a CI/CD pipeline works

 ![CI CD Pipeline](./docs/CI-CD-Pipeline.png)

-The setup stage installs all dependencies needed for the application
+The setup stage installs all dependencies needed for all remaining stages of the pipeline

-The deployment and testing, the build stage builds the application via the docker-compose yaml file
+The build stage builds the application via the docker-compose yaml file

-The testing stage uses pytest to test the application and then puts the test results and code coverage into a folder.
+The testing stage uses pytest to unit test the application and then puts the test results and code coverage into a folder on Jenkins.

 The push stage pushes the image to Docker Hub